riatelab/bertin/README.md

 - [Map components](#map-components)
 - [Other functions](#other-functions)

-Bertin.js is an easy to use JavaScript library based on [D3.js](https://github.com/d3/d3) makes creating thematic maps simple.
+Bertin.js is an easy to use JavaScript library mainly based on [D3.js](https://github.com/d3/d3) makes creating thematic maps simple.
 The principle is to work with layers stacked on top of one other.
 Much like in Geographic Information Software (GIS) software, Bertin.js displays layers with a specific hierarchy.
 The layer at bottom are rendered and then followed by the layer right above it.
 Some of the layers are used to display various components of a map, some of common layers are: header, footer, graticule, outline, choro, typo, prop, shadow, scalebar, text etc.

 ## Who is Bertin?